UHHRobotics22-23/MarimbaBot/marimbabot_vision/scripts/README.md

 ### `real_world_data_collection.py`
 This script is used when collection real world data, e.g. from a webcam that is pointed at a whiteboard.
 It is used to collect images of the whiteboard and the corresponding Lilypond file.
 The images are saved in the `data_real` folder.

+1. Run the generate_dataset_full.sh
+2. Copy some samples into the folder `data_real`
+3. Run this script and use 'whitespace' and 'c' for starting the camera and collecting images.

 ### `train.py`
 Trains a model on the a set of given `train_data_paths`.